PIPELINE

 USAFA2

-Appili is the license holder for ATI-1701 and will strategically develop ATI-1701 under FDA’s Animal Rule, which replaces human efficacy studies with animal efficacy studies, shortening the time to reach market approval.
+Appili is the license holder for ATI-1701 and will develop ATI-1701 under FDA’s Animal Rule, which replaces human efficacy studies with animal efficacy studies, shortening the time to reach market approval.
 Appili is delighted to be chosen for this tremendous opportunity to partner with government agencies under a public/partnership model to advance the ATI-1701 to the next stage of development.
-In November 2022, Appili announced that the US DOD, in partnership with DTRA (Defense Threat Reduction Agency) and via United States Air Force Academy (USAFA), will provide at least US$14 million to fund the pre-clinical development of ATI-1701.
-Under this public/private partnership with DTRA and USAFA, Appili will oversee a comprehensive development program for ATI-1701 to support an IND submission to the FDA.

 (1) PHAC PSDS (2011) Anthrax; PHAC PSDS (2011) Tularemia